rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

 ## Extend UJ with a another tool, eg Nexus
-- (emphasize IF IT'S NOT GIT, IT'S NOT REAL!!! mantra)

-Add more tools to the UJ for ex, nexus for managing our artifacts, webhooks to speed deployment.
+Now, we have our projects, necessary rolebindings and Jenkins up and running.
+We also need a repository to manage and store our artifacts.
+Nexus is here to help!
+We can use Nexus helm chart to deploy it.
+And since this is GitOps, all we need to do is extend UJ!
+Because if it is not in Git, it's not REAL! ;)

 #### Add Nexus in our tool box

-update your `ubiquitous-journey/values-tooling.yaml` to include Nexus with some sensible defaults
+Update your `ubiquitous-journey/values-tooling.yaml` to include Nexus with some sensible defaults.
+Copy the following into the file:
 ```yaml
   # Nexus
   - name: nexus